jonallured/jonallured.com/source/posts/7070-07-07-start-and-stop-your-work-day-with-a-list.html.md

 * review pulls
 * review Jira

-This list is what I follow to begin my day and it goes from least distracting to more distracting.
-By the time I finish this list I'm ready to dive into whatever I want to work on but have also ensured that I'm aware of whatever might need my attention.
+This list is what I follow to begin my day and it goes from quick, routine tasks to ones that are more complicated.
+By the time I finish this list I'm ready to dive into deep work.
+I have ensured that I'm aware of whatever might need to interrupt me and need my attention right away.
 I've also taken care of myself by doing things that set me up for an effective day.

 ## I Don't Know What Some of These Items Mean